 HIPEC delivers heated chemotherapy directly into the abdominal cavity, where it penetrates the diseased tissue directly.
-The hyperthermia further increases absorption of the chemotherapy solution into tumor cells.
-Because HIPEC allows the chemotherapy to be delivered directly to the site, the side effects of intravenous chemotherapy are eliminated.
-Additionally, it destroys undetected cancer cells after the tumor has been removed, preventing them from forming into new tumors and causing a recurrence of cancer.
+Because HIPEC allows the chemotherapy to go directly to the site of the cancer, you will not experience any of the side effects of intravenous chemotherapy.
+It also destroys undetected cancer cells after the tumor has been removed, preventing the formation of new tumors, so the cancer cannot recur.
+This combination procedure has improved outcomes significantly.

 Schedule a conversation with a surgeon today!